 The values of both of these properties are retrieved from the specified macro when you select it in the list.
-Changes made to these properties with this dialog affect the succeeding invocation of the macro specified, but are not applied to the macro itself.
+Changes made to these properties with this dialog affect the iTool User's Guide Running Macros succeeding invocation of the macro specified, but are not applied to the macro itself.
 This lets the macro properties maintain default values while the settings of the dialog can be modified for a single invocation.
 To make a permanent change to these properties, edit them in the Macro Editor and save your changes.
-For more information on these properties, see "The Macro Property Sheet" on page 154.
+For more information on these properties, see "The Macro Property Sheet" on page 156.